dr-leo/pandaSDMX/description.rst

 * new reader module for SDMX JSON data messages
 * add OECD as data provider (data messages only)
-* :class:`pandasdmx.model.Category` is now an iterator over categorised objects.
+* pandasdmx.model.Category is now an iterator over categorised objects.
 This greatly simplifies category usage.
   Besides, categories with the same ID while belonging to multiple category schemes are no longer conflated.